hspazio/hspazio.github.io/_posts/2017-11-15-worker-pool.markdown

 end
 {% endhighlight %}

-You could implement the algorithm that best suits your application's needs.

 ## Conclusions

-Learning how to implement a pool of workers in my opinion is like learning any other design patterns.
-Only when you practice it you really understand the mechanisms and caveats.
+Learning how to implement a pool of workers, in my opinion, is like learning any other design patterns.
+Only when you practice it you really understand the mechanics and you could implement the algorithm that best suits your application's needs.

-If you are learning a web framework, you hear very often that the first time it's better to build the authentication layer from scratch instead of relying on additional libraries, or if you are learning a programming language, the standard library is your friend.
+If you are learning a web framework, very often you might hear that the first time it's better to build the authentication layer from scratch instead of relying on additional libraries.
+Similarly, if you are learning a programming language, the standard library is your friend.
 Use complex libraries to solve complex problems but only after you have learned the fundamentals.

 [threads_and_queues]: /2017/ruby-threads-and-queues
 [celluloid]: https://github.com/celluloid/celluloid